 The Westminster Jubilee Singers is an auditioned ensemble dedicated to the performance of repertoire from the rich body of sacred music from the African-American tradition.
-Jubilee Singers performs regularly on- and off-campus and recorded a compact disc.
-While it is not a performing ensemble, those enrolled in Jubilation, the preparatory experience for Jubilee Singers, may be invited to join the Jubilee Singers for special performances.
+Jubilee Singers performs regularly on- and off-campus.

 Church Field Education

 All undergraduate Sacred Music majors are placed in local churches during the junior year as part of the requirement for church field education.
 The placement decision is made at the end of the sophomore year to permit planning over the summer before employment begins in the fall.
 Church field education gives the opportunity for students to exercise their skills in a church setting under faculty supervision and guidance.